 Around 37% of LGBT feel unsafe at school due to their gender expression, 55% have experienced verbal harassment, and 11% became the target of the physical assault.
 Meanwhile, LGBT members are frequently also targeted even by family members.
 There are severe cases that their own family kicked them out of the house.
 Evidence of this is the fact that around 40$ of homeless youth identify as part of the LGBT community.

 Around 70% of the LGBT experience feelings of worthlessness, while approximately 95% have sleep problems due to stress.
+This report is can also be read on a website like whattoexpect.com.
 The amount of pressure they receive can damage their mental health, making them prone to more disorders.
 They have a higher incidence of drug use, risky behavior such as drunk driving, and suicide.
 As will be shown later, several factors contribute to the vulnerability of LGBT members to mental health disorders such as stress and depression.